wangzh3/wangzh3.github.io/_posts/2019-10-19-Software-and-web-design.md

 ![](https://github.com/wangzh3/wangzh3.github.io/blob/master/upload/jnah.png?raw=true)

 ## Color-based visualized mouse verification code system

+>The research was directed by Professor Dr. Gang Zhao at the Beijing Information Science and Technology University.

 The traditional verification code systems of web pages was implemented by entering the characters and digits on the image to distinguish people and computer behavior.
 However, this type of verification code is hard to identify for human, but easy to be identified by the computer.